vishvAsa/vedAH/meta/articles/keith/APPENDIX/F_CREMATION_AND_BURIAL.md

 Definite proof of the Indo-European character of burial of the dead would be afforded if it were possible to accept as proved Peake's identification of them with the Kurgan people of the steppes cast of the Dnieper, who certainly buried their dead in a contracted position, the skeletons found being thickly covered with red ochre, a custom which is attested as early as Aurig- nacian times.
 The evidence, as has been mentioned, for this theory is

-1 Cf. Sophus Müller, Nord.
+1 Cf. Sophus Mūller, Nord.
 Altertums-

 kunde, i.
 363 ff.; Scheftelowitz, Archiv f.
 Religionswissenschaft, xix.
 219 f., who connects it with the belief in a star destiny for the soul.
 His argument that, if the use is apotropaeic, the burning of utensils, &c., is meaningless, is clearly mistaken.
 A banned soul might return for his own, and his con- nexion with them has rendered their retention unwise.